-In today's lesson, we’re going to have fun working with the Internet.
-This is the greatest source of information you'll ever have access to—yet it can confusing and overwhelming if you are not familiar with the basic Internet tools.
-You’ll really enjoy seeing how easy it is to find information that specifically meets your needs and interests.
+In today's lesson, we're going to have fun working with the Internet.
+This is the greatest source of information you'll ever have access to—yet it can be confusing and overwhelming if you are not familiar with the basic Internet tools.
+You'll really enjoy seeing how easy it is to find information that specifically meets your needs and interests.

 Wednesday - Lesson 11

-Today, we'll go various methods for transferring information from one computer to another.
-We’ll explore different terms used to describe the volume of information—or size of a file—and then learn how to most effectively and efficiently move that data from place to place.
-You’ll learn about bytes, megabytes, memory sticks, and external hard drives.
+Today, we'll go over various methods for transferring information from one computer to another.
+We'll explore different terms used to describe the volume of information—or size of a file—and then learn how to most effectively and efficiently move that data from place to place.
+You'll learn about bytes, megabytes, memory sticks, and external hard drives.

 Friday - Lesson 12

 In our final lesson, we will focus on putting all your new knowledge to work!
-You will have three specific goals.
+We have three specific goals.
 The first is to identify ways to use your computer skills to find a new job.
 The second is to use those same computer skills to get a promotion within your current organization.
 Our third goal is to explore strategies for continued learning in order to support your ever-growing employment goals.

 Method of Instruction